verityw/manipulation-final-project/README.md

-# 6.881 - Robot Manipulation Final Project: Deep Pose Estimation, Path Planning, and Inverse Kinematics for Visual Upright Pick-and-place of the YCB Soup Can
+# Deep Pose Estimation, Path Planning, and Inverse Kinematics for Visual Upright Pick-and-place of the YCB Soup Can

 ## William Chen and Alex Cuellar